Xbox Series X release date confirmed - plus cost, specs and latest news

 Xbox Series X price: How much will X Box Series X cost?

-The Xbox Series X console will cost $499, it has now been announced.
-There will also be a more affordable alternative version of the new console which will be called the Xbox Series S. This console will retail at the lower price point of $299.
+The Xbox Series X console will cost £449 here in the Uk and $499 stateside, it has now been announced.
+There will also be a more affordable alternative version of the new console which will be called the Xbox Series S. This console will retail at the lower price point of £249/$299.

 Xbox Series X Specs: What do we know about the Xbox Series X?